Temporary hair shedding is common during initial treatment

 The medication essentially interrupts the hormonal pathway that causes hair follicles to shrink.
 By reducing androgen activity, spironolactone helps prevent further hair thinning and can potentially stimulate new hair growth.
 Many patients find it especially helpful for pattern hair loss related to conditions like polycystic ovary syndrome (PCOS).

 When first starting spironolactone, some patients experience temporary hair shedding.
-This can be alarming but is typically a normal part of the treatment process.
+This can be concerning but is typically a normal part of the treatment process.
 The shedding occurs as older, weaker hair strands are replaced by new, healthier growth.

 Most patients experience this shedding phase for 2-4 months.
 During this time, it's important to: